rgorby/MAGE/docs/source/running/geoGTRQuickStart.rst

 * ``geospace_prim_*.nc``

-    These are the primary output files from the TIE-GCM portion of the model that are designed as checkpoint files.
+    These are the primary output files from the TIEGCM portion of the model that are designed as checkpoint files.

 * ``geospace_temp_*.nc``

-    These are temporary output files from the TIE-GCM portion of the model
+    These are temporary output files from the TIEGCM portion of the model

 Visualizing the results
 -----------------------